timothyrenner/svl/docs/index.md

 There's another scenario I use plots for - operational metrics.
 When I execute a training / offline prediction run for a machine learning model, I want to visualize a whole bunch of stuff all at once to get a "feel" for what the model's doing with the features, as well as the kind of impacts we'll expect to put onto our downstream consumers.
-These are basically operational dashboards (like what you'd make with Splunk or Datadog), but for machine learning models.
+These are basically operational dashboards (like what you'd make with Splunk or Datadog), but for machine learning models in an offline environment.
 For these plots I don't want super customized stuff, I just want simple visualizations to give me a feel for what's going on in one place.
 Now I could just have a notebook that does this for me - in fact the [Lore](https://github.com/instacart/lore) framework from Instacart takes this approach, but there are a number of issues with using a notebook for operational stuff: